Health Library

 Tennis Elbow (Lateral Epicondylitis)

-What Is Tennis Elbow?
+What is Tennis Elbow?

 Tennis.Tennis elbow is an overuse injury caused by stress to the outside of the elbow.
-The disorder is common in people who perform racquet sports, but can also occur in baseball and golf.
+The disorder is common in people who perform racquet sports, but can also occur in baseball players and golfers.
 Repetitive activities, such as gardening, plumbing, computer or construction work, also increase the risk of this condition.
 Rather than an inflammatory condition (causing swelling), it is a painful disorder caused by the breakdown of one of the extensor tendons of the wrist.

 The following factors contribute to the injury: